FotieMConstant/macOSApp/README.md

 # macOSApp

-First native macOS app, show can hide apps
+First native macOS app, show and hide all apps